axvr/axvr.io/projects/index.md

 ### [8-Bit Homebrew Computer](/projects/8-Bit-HBC)

-On my quest to learn how computers actually work, I decided to attempt to design and build a "simple" 8-bit computer completely from scratch.
+As part of my quest to learn how computers actually work, I'm attempting to design and build a "simple" 8-bit computer completely from scratch.

 ### [Cheap Thermoelectric Generator](/projects/TEG)